1980 British League season

-The 1980 British League season was the 46th season of the top tier of speedway in the United Kingdom and the 16th season known as the British League.
+The 1980 British League season was the 46th season of the top tier of motorcycle speedway in the United Kingdom and the 16th season known as the British League.

 Summary

 The league comprised 17 teams - one fewer than the previous season.
 Exeter Falcons had dropped down to the National League.
 Hackney Hawks underwent a dramatic transformation from being the bottom side in 1979 to title contenders in 1980, but their challenge faded in the last few weeks and Reading Racers were crowned champions for the second time.

 Reading's success came down to three strong heat leaders, Swedish champion Jan Andersson, their new American signing Bobby Schwartz and England international John Davis.
 All three produced season averages around the 10 mark, which enabled the team to constantly pick up victories.
 Cradley Heathens successfully retained their Knockout Cup crown overcoming a huge first leg deficit in the final.

+Hans Nielsen topped the averages for the first time in his career.
+Neither Ivan Mauger or Ole Olsen finished in the top 10 in averages, as well as both failing to qualify directly for that years’ World Final (Olsen went as reserve).
+The young American riders continued to improve as more arrived in Britain, with Bruce Penhall qualifying for the World Final and Dennis Sigalos pipping Mauger to be Hull Vikings' top scorer.